 What is a Brachioplasty?

 Excess skin and fat of the upper arm is frequently stubborn and difficult to lose.
-For patients with a history of massive weight loss, the loose and redundant skin of the upper arm will never be removed with diet and exercise.
+In particular, for patients with a history of massive weight loss, the loose and redundant skin of the upper arm will never be removed with diet and exercise.
 A brachioplasty surgery is designed to remove this excess skin and fat of the upper arm.
 After surgery, the arms will have a smaller, smoother, and sleeker contour.

 Who is a candidate for Brachioplasty?